morungos/morungos.github.io/_posts/2023-06-11-ai-risk-availability-cascade.md

 author: Stuart
 background: '/img/posts/IMG_6794.jpeg'
 summary: |-
-  A short blog post on the "existential risk" concern in artificial intelligence, and why it is best understood as an availability cascade, as described by Timur Kuran and Cass Sunstein.
-tagline: |-
   "Existential risk" in artificial intelligence is an exemplary example of an availability cascade, a special kind of viral phenomenon driven by strategic manipulation, and with a real risk of pointless and expensive regulation.